 Roedde House is owned by the City of Vancouver.
 Indeed, the 1976 designation by the City as a heritage house served as a catalyst for the restoration and development of the entire Barclay Heritage Square.
 This monumental undertaking involved many dedicated groups and individuals, including the citizens of the residential West End neighbourhood.

-The Museum offers a unique experience for visitors: unlike many heritage houses, the rooms are not roped off or behind glass, and some of the artefacts may be handled with care.
+The Museum offers a unique experience for visitors: unlike many heritage houses, the rooms are not roped off or behind glass.
 Each of the eleven rooms has been furnished with artefacts and period items, which were collected over the years, some returned by the Roedde family.
 Experienced docents will be happy to share their knowledge and stories with you.

-If you wish to go at your own pace, you may use the multilingual information cards you will find in each room of the house.
-They are available in: English, French, German, Spanish.
-Italian, Japanese, Korean and Chinese.
-These are also accessable using our Self Guided Tour.
+If you wish to go at your own pace, you may use the multilingual information, available in: English, French, German, Spanish.
+Italian, Japanese, Korean and Chinese, accesible online via the Self Guided Tour.

 Come by the museum shop afterwards and learn even more about Roedde House Museum.